maxfreyter/MySQLRestaurantAnalysis/README.md

 2. Promote the more successful items by introducing them into combos.
 For example, the cheeseburger is the most popular item and generates significant revenue.
 Pair this with french fries.
 3. Expand the most successful categories, which were Asian and Italian.
 Offer new variations for best sellers where applicable.
 4. Items with lower revenue or fewer orders, such as chicken tacos, should be analyzed to see how they can be improved, whether it's in quality or presentation.
 It may be necessary to get customer feedback to better understand what needs to be adjusted.
-5. If there's no gain to be made from these adjustments, it may be worthwhile introducing new alternative dishes to replace less popular items.
+5. If there's no gain to be made from these adjustments, it may be worthwhile removing less popular items from the menu and perhaps replacing them with new alternatives.

 ## Conclusion
 The insights gained from this analysis will help the restaurant in refining its menu, setting optimal prices, and enhancing customer satisfaction by better understanding their preferences.